 Additionally, earth, environmental and geosciences research at UH Mānoa has been ranked in the top 12–17 institutions worldwide from a variety of international ranking efforts (Nature Index, National Taiwan University Rankings, Shanghai Jiao Tong University Rankings).

 Kaunānā is the online research publication of UH Mānoa.

 UH Mānoa is home to some of the world’s most unique research facilities.

-For example, this includes the Hawaiʻi Institute of Geophysics & Planetology, with laboratories in cosmochemistry, infrared spectroscopy, infrasound, paleomagnetics, and Raman spectroscopy.
+This includes the Hawaiʻi Institute of Geophysics and Planetology, with laboratories in cosmochemistry, infrared spectroscopy, infrasound, paleomagnetics and Raman spectroscopy.

-The Institute for Astronomy conducts research into galaxies, cosmology, stars, planets, and the Sun at its world-class astronomical observing facilities on Oʻahu, Maui, and the Big Island.
+The Institute for Astronomy conducts research into galaxies, cosmology, stars, planets and the Sun at its world-class astronomical observing facilities on Oʻahu, Maui, and Hawaiʻi Island.

 Go to the Office of the Vice Chancellor for Research.